larry-athey/airhead/Instructions/FAQ.md

 ---

+Q: How do you deal with methanol with these?
+I'm not in a hurry to go blind.

+A: The first step is to quit paying attention to old wive's tales and prohibition era propaganda.
+You couldn't possibly create enough methanol with one of these little stills to blind you, or even one 10 times its size.
+Try this sometime, get a gallon of apple juice and drink it moderately fast, like within an hour.
+Then an hour after that, ask yourself why you have a headache.
+It's because there is natually occuring methanol in a gallon of apple juice and you just gave yourself a hangover without drinking any booze at all.

+---

 Q: What is the benefit to using a progressive temperature in mode 3?

 A: If you were to run at a set target temperature of 80C/176F, it could take you 6 hours or more to get all of the ethanol out.
 Your output slows down as the ethanol is removed and you may only see one drop per minute after a couple hours, even though there's still a decent amount of ethanol remaining inside.
 Starting at 80C/176F and ending at 86C/186F over 2 hours will achieve the same result in far less time.